As for the menfolk, their high-hat towers of felt beg to be punctured.

 “Do it!
 Don’t give me an argument, just do it,” says Dee.

 He’s unpacked his crystal globe and reverently arranged it on its stand.
 But, John Kelley shipped off to Poland, he’s short a scryer.
 The cat is a dud.
 Worse, he’s a wise-mouth dud.

 “Listen, old man, you talk about mystically deranged, you’re the king of mystical deranged.”
 Sly rests his nose on the crystal and croons, “Uriel!
 Urie-el-l-l-le, come-out-come-out wherever you are.”

 “Don’t get cute, t’ain’t respectful.”

 “Nothing.
 I see nothing.
 I hear nothing.
 I receive nothing.”

 “It didn’t work.
 I made that up, to get you off my neck.”

 “You think you made it up because you don’t recall.
-The receptive never retains the memory.
-An assistant records the encounter or it is lost.
-That’s why I hired Kelley, the asshole.”
+The receptive may not preserve the memory.
+An assistant records the encounter lest it be lost.
+Kelley receives, and retains, better than others I’ve used.
+That’s why I hired him, the asshole.”

 “Frightens my wife too, the way he leers at her.
 I tolerate that behavior because he is a true clairvoyant, which I, sadly, am not.
 Kelley has the knack and no mistake.
 You have it too.
 Now shut up and concentrate.”